ampl/mp/doc/source/solution-check.rst

 we see that AMPL does it "idealistically"
-(it does not know about solver tolerances, or whether the user provided variable values manually.)
+(it does not know about solver tolerances, or whether the user has provided variable values manually.)

 To see which expressions cause the violation, use driver option ``chk:mode``: